rakshapadiyar/digitalClock/README.md

 # digitalClock
-Digital Clock - Shows hours, minutes and seconds of cuttent time of the day in military time format.
+Digital Clock - Shows hours, minutes and seconds (HH:MM:SS) of cuttent time of the day in military time format.
 -> Uses date object